willkg/blog/posts/mozilla/tecken_worker_exit.rst

 **Gunicorn workers sometimes take too long to process an upload request.**

-When a Gunicorn worker takes more than 5 minutes to process an upload request, the Gunicorn manager kills it off.
+When a Gunicorn worker takes more than 5 minutes to process an upload request, the Gunicorn manager terminates it.

-We don't know in what scenarios this happens--we have no metrics or logging or anything to tell us how often it happens or in what circumstances.
+What is the scenario(s) in which this happens?
 How often are Gunicorn workers killed because they exceeded the timeout?
 What does the payload look like when a Gunicorn worker is killed?
 Are they big?
 Do they have a lot of files?
-Do they have specific kinds of files?
+Do they have files with specific properties?

+We currently have no metrics or logging covering these events, so we have no visibility into the issue.

-More recently, I wonder whether it happens frequently on Tecken instances that have exceeded the disk iops allotment and are being throttled--instances are c5.large and thus are using EBS disk.
+Recently, I've wonder whether it happens on Tecken instances that have exceeded the disk iops allotment and are being throttled--instances are c5.large and thus are using EBS disk.
 Changing that is covered in `OBS-68 <https://mozilla-hub.atlassian.net/browse/OBS-68>`__ [1]_.

 ..
 [1] You can't see this unless you're a Mozilla employee.

-We should look into providing more visibility here.
-Generally, we need more visibility into the health of the upload API.
-This is covered in `bug 1847235 <https://bugzilla.mozilla.org/show_bug.cgi?id=1847235>`__.
+We need more visibility here.
+Generally, we need more visibility into most aspects of the upload API.
+This is covered in
+`bug 1847235 <https://bugzilla.mozilla.org/show_bug.cgi?id=1847235>`__.

-**Instances that are hitting "disk is full" errors never indicate they're unhealthy in either the ``/__heartbeat__`` or ``/__lbheartbeat__`` endpoints so they never get taken out of service.**
+**Instances that are hitting "disk is full" errors don't show up as unhealthy so they never get taken out of service.**

 This is tricky.

-First, there are multiple Gunicorn workers that come and go and there's no centralized place to keep track of how many times a "disk is full" error is kicked up for an instance.

-Second, a "disk is full" error could be ephemeral and the Tecken instance could recover.
+A "disk is full" error could be ephemeral and the Tecken instance could recover.
 We don't want to mark the instance unhealthy the first time it happens--we probably want to mark it unhealthy if it happens multiple times in a short period of time.

-This is an unsolved problem.
+There are multiple Gunicorn workers on a single instance and they get recycled after N requests so there's no centralized place to keep track of how many times a "disk is full" error is kicked up for an instance.

 **Instances run out of disk.**

-If multiple Gunicorn workers are terminated, an instance accumulates orphaned files on disk and eventually we hit a point where the instance can't handle uploads.
-There was nothing to reclaim that disk space.
+Our theory is that if multiple Gunicorn workers on an instance are terminated while handling symbol upload API requests, the instance accumulates orphaned files on disk and eventually hits a point where there's no disk left.
+There is no process or code to reclaim disk space from terminated work.

-We have mitigated this by adding a disk manager which runs remove_orphaned_files periodically.
+We have mitigated this by adding a disk manager which runs ``remove_orphaned_files`` code periodically.

 This has been working, but it kicks in too slowly.
 Here's an event in early November where we see instances running out of disk and we see the